Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 improve or even change the nature of golems.
 You can find out more in "golem_information.txt".

 2.7.
-Reduce weapon immunities for constructed golems (for BG:SoD, BG2:EE and EET) A great number of enemies have trouble hitting golems because of their high weapon enchantment immunities, even in later parts of the game.
-This component nerfs the power of constructed golems by reducing their innate weapon enchantment immunities to increase the chance that enemies can actually harm them.
+Reduce weapon immunities for constructed golems (for BG:SoD, BG2:EE and EET) A great number of enemies have trouble hitting or damaging golems because of their numerous immunities and high resistances, even in later parts of the game.
+This component nerfs the power of constructed golems by reducing their weapon enchantment immunities as well as by lowering various magical, elemental and physical resistances.
-Weapon immunities will be reduced by one level on average, sometimes even more.
-For example, golems with immunity to enchanted weapons +2 or less will become immune to enchantments of +1 or less.
-Golems with immunity to non-enchanted weapons will lose weapon immunity altogether.

 Details